-The SWOT’s there to help you tell a clearer story about your brand’s plan.
-It shows why you’ve chosen to focus on certain areas, and to back up the recommendations you’ve made.
+The SWOT is there to help you tell a clearer story about your brand’s plan.
+It shows why you’ve chosen to focus on certain areas and to back up the recommendations you’ve made.

 Who the team and audience for SWOTs are

-Finally, you need to think about who writes the SWOT plan, and who makes the decisions based on what it covers.
-It would typically be a brand or marketing manager who writes it, but with lots of inputs and feedback from other functions in the business.
+Finally, you should think about who writes the SWOT plan, and who makes the decisions based on what it covers.
+It would typically be a brand or marketing manager who writes it but with lots of input and feedback from other functions in the business.

 You may even have multiple SWOTs if your business has multiple brands.
 In that case, it’s even more important the SWOT is well-written.

-The audience are usually business approvers like the leadership team who review and sign off the recommendations.
+The audience is usually business approvers e.g. the leadership team, who review the recommendations.